FAQ - Prospective Students

 Do you offer a Master's Program?

 Yes.
 The Cancer Biology Graduate Program offers both a PhD and an MS program.

 When do you accept applications?

 When will my application be evaluated?

 Wayne State has a rolling admissions process for the graduate program.
-The committee will begin evaluating complete applications in early January.
+The committee will begin evaluating complete applications in mid November.
 If the committee is interested in pursuing an applicant, he or she will be offered an interview.
 The program has a limited number of positions each year, and once those positions are filled no more applicants will be evaluated.
 Therefore, please get your application in the SLATE system as early as possible!
 Students who have been offered a position in the Cancer Biology Graduate Program are expected to accept or decline no later than April 15th.

 Do I have to take the GRE (Graduate Record Examination) to apply?